 Ack!
 Y'all...I cannot believe it's July.
 I know I sound like a broken record with the arrival of each new month, but seriously, people...where has this year gone???

-Despite my state of denial regarding the passage of time, the 1st of July means it’s almost time for the Fourth of July, and America’s birthday is certainly something to celebrate!
+Despite my state of denial regarding the passage of time, the 1st of July means it's almost time for the Fourth of July, and America's birthday is certainly something to celebrate.
 So do you have your menu decided yet?
-In case the answer is ‘no,’ be sure to hop over and check out the round-up I shared last week, featuring some of my favorite 4th-friendly recipes and a collection of gorgeous, flag-inspired desserts.
-But then be sure to come right back, because you won’t want to miss the recipe I’ve got up my sleeve today!
+Well, you won't want to miss the recipe I've got up my sleeve today!

 Back already?
 Well, aren't you efficient. 😉